cam-bowen/board-game-tracker/readme.md

 1. create a user named "root" with the password "password" with mysql/mariadb.

-2. All you have to do to run this, is create a mariadb called "miechallenge" and run the CREATE TABLE "......" command in the schema.sql in the mysql terminal/command line. (make sure you do step 1)
+2. create a mariadb called "miechallenge" and run the CREATE TABLE "......" command in the schema.sql in the mysql terminal/command line. (make sure you do step 1)

 3. npm install, npm start.